NanoPhysicsCenter/RUMDEED/_sources/run.rst.txt

 Work function
 +++++++++++++
-For field emission and thermal-field emission the work function on the emitter surface is specified using an input file called **work**.
-This only applies to the planar cases, for the hyperboloid tip surface the work function needs to specified in the file **mod_emission_top.f90** using the **work** variable.
+To specify the work function on the emitter surface for field emission and thermal-field emission, an input file called **work** is utilized.
+For the hyperboloid tip surface, the work function needs to be specified within the file **mod_emission_top.f90** using the work variable.

-The first line in the work function input file should be an integer number.
-Currently only the number 1 is supported which represents a checkerboard work function surface.
+The first line must contain an integer number.
+Currently, only the number 1 is supported, indicating a checkerboard work function surface.
-The second line should have two integer number that indicate the number of rows and columns in the checkerboard.
-The rest of the file is a matrix of numbers that represent the work function values in the checkerboard.
-Note that the checkerboard is only supported for a single emitter.
+The second line should consist of two integer numbers, representing the number of rows and columns in the checkerboard, respectively.
+The remaining portion of the file should consist of a matrix of numbers that correspond to the work function values within the checkerboard.
+It is important to note that the checkerboard functionality is only supported for a single emitter.

-Example checkerboard :download:`work function <files/work>` file:
+An example checkerboard :download:`work input function file <files/work>` can be seen below:

 .. code-block:: text